-Fishing KnotsFishing knots are designed to be tied with monofilament or braided fishing line and must be able to run through the eyes and rings of a fishing rod or rig.
+Fishing knots are created to be tied with either a mono or a coated or un-coated braided line and should have the ability to pass through fishing rod eyes and rings as well as a fishing rig.
 For that reason they need to be as small and as strong as possible.
 Learning a new knot takes patience and practice.
-Some knots may seem challenging at the beginning but with some practice you will soon tie these fishing knots like a master.
+Some knots may seem challenging at the beginning but with some practice you will soon tie all these knots for fishing like a master.

-Some of the most popular knots for fishing include the Palomar Knot (one of the well known fly fishing knots), Nail Knot, Blood Knot, Clinch Knot and the Knotless Knot.
+Some of the most popular knots for fishing include the Palomar Knot (one of the well-known fly fishing knots), Nail Knot, Blood Knot, Clinch Knot and the Knotless Knot.
 The different fishing knots all have their own unique uses and it is wise to learn as many fishing line knots as possible to make sure that you have the right fishing knot for the right situation.

 How to tie Fishing Knots - Snell Knot